 Get ready to decorate the kids’ table with these turkey balloons that you can tie to each of the kids’ seats during dinner!
 As Design Improvised proves, you can’t go wrong with balloons, and any table decor with googly eyes is bound to be a hit with all the kiddos.

-Check out all my parenting ideas on the City Girl Gone Mom Pinterest board!
+Check out all my crafting ideas on the City Girl Gone Mom Pinterest board!

 What Are You Grateful For?